calhall4892/ml-research-journal/README.md

 # ml-research-journal
-This is the research journal documenting the practical projects found.
+This is the foundational branch of the mathematics journal.
+Here it will have the fundamentals covering linear algebra and other areas of maths pertinant to Machine Learning.
+This list will be updated as and when the notebooks get expanded.